chirpley/docs/docs/source/wallet.rst

 ------------

 To disconnect your external wallet click on the "Disconnect" button.
-Incase you used the Metamask browser extension, you should disconnect it from your Metamask wallet.
+In case you used the Metamask browser extension, you should disconnect it from your Metamask wallet.

 .. thumbnail:: _static/images/disconnect-metamask.png
   :width: 400